Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-1-java-basics/exercises/README.md

 # Week 1 – Exercises

-## Java Fundamentals & OOP Discipline
+## Java Fundamentals  and  OOP Discipline

 > Complete all exercises in order.
 > Do not skip levels.